 Expanded income eligibility for health insurance is an effective state policy to impact:

-Expanding Medicaid income eligibility up to 138 percent of the federal poverty level (FPL) is an effective strategy to increase health insurance coverage, improve access to perinatal care, and reduce family financial burdens.
+Expanding Medicaid income eligibility at or below 138 percent of the federal poverty level (FPL) is an effective strategy to increase health insurance coverage, improve access to perinatal care, and reduce family financial burdens.
 Although overall findings are mixed, rigorous studies of expanding Medicaid income eligibility suggest beneficial findings in maternal mortality and child neglect rates.

 Medicaid is a joint federal-state program that provides health insurance coverage to people with low incomes.
 Medicaid is an open-ended entitlement, which means that individuals who meet eligibility criteria, usually determined by income level as a percent of the FPL, qualify to receive health insurance coverage.